 It's essential to carry proof of insurance when you're driving in Texas.
-Whenever you're pulled over by a peace officer for traffic violations in Texas, you will have to present the following forms of identification: your driver's license, a TX vehicle registration, and proof of auto insurance.
-If you just received a new insurance ID card and forgot to put it in your glove compartment, the peace officer could verify your insurance policy with TexasSure.
+Whenever you're pulled over by a police officer for traffic violations in Texas, you will have to present the following forms of identification: your driver's license, a TX vehicle registration and proof of auto insurance.
+If you just received a new insurance ID card and forgot to put it in your glove compartment, the police officer could verify your insurance policy with TexasSure.

-Penalties for 1st Offense
+Penalties for 1st offense

-For a 1st offense, you'll have to pay fines between $175-350.
+For a 1st offense, you'll have to pay fines between $175-$350.
 That might not sound that bad, but wait for it — you'll have to pay an annual surcharge of $250 for three years in a row.
-You'll end up paying between $925-1,100 for your 1st offense, which is a hefty chunk of change.
+You'll end up paying between $925-$1,100 for your 1st offense, which is a hefty chunk of change.

-Penalties for 2nd Offense
+Penalties for 2nd offense

-For one ticket, our study's drivers could be paying $215-865 more than some Texans are paying for their annual auto insurance premium.
+For one ticket, our study's drivers could be paying $215-$865 more than some Texans are paying for their annual auto insurance premium.
 Additionally, the court could order your vehicle to be impounded for 180 days.
 If your vehicle is impounded, you can apply for its release by showing evidence of financial responsibility.
 If your vehicle remains impounded, you'll have to pay a pesky impoundment fee of $15 per day — if your vehicle is impounded for 180 days, you'll end up spending $2,700 in impoundment fees.
-In total you could end up spending $4,450 for second and subsequent convictions of driving without auto insurance.
+In total, you could end up spending $4,450 for second and subsequent convictions of driving without auto insurance.

 If you received a fine for an offense for driving without auto insurance, and you are unable to pay the annual surcharges, you could qualify for the Indigency Program.
 For individuals with an income at or below 125% of the federal poverty guidelines, their annual surcharge could be reduced to 10% of the total charge.
 If you fall below the poverty level, you'll only have to pay an annual surcharge of $25.
 While the Indigency program will significantly lower the price of the annual surcharge, it won't excuse you from paying the actual fine.

-Penalties for Being Uninsured in an Accident
+Penalties for being uninsured in an accident

 If you are in a collision in Texas and you do not possess auto insurance, you could face fines, impoundment of your vehicle, and suspension of your driving privileges.
-If you are responsible for a collision that resulted in serious injuries or death, you could have to pay a fine of $4,000 and depending on the severity spend one year in jail.
-You will be required to file an SR-22 form for three years after the accident and your vehicle registration and license will automatically be suspended for up to two year.
+If you are responsible for a collision that resulted in serious injuries or death, you could have to pay a fine of $4,000 and depending on the severity, spend one year in jail.
+You will be required to file an SR-22 form for three years after the accident and your vehicle registration and license will automatically be suspended for up to two years.
 Additionally, you will be 100% liable for any and all physical injuries and property damage resulting from the accident that you caused.

-The Different Penalties & Fines in Texas for Driving Uninsured
+The different penalties & fines in Texas for driving uninsured

 |$175-350 plus an annual surcharge of $250 for three years|

 |$350-1,000 plus an annual surcharge of $250 for at least three years||Vehicle can be impounded for 180 days; cannot apply for release of car without evidence of financial responsibility.
 Fee of $15 per day|

 |$175-350 plus an annual surcharge of $250 for three years plus any damages for the accident you were in if you are liable||Vehicle can be impounded for 180 days; cannot apply for release of car without evidence of financial responsibility.
 Fee of $15 per day||File an SR-22 for three years after the accident and automatic suspension of vehicle registration and license for up to two years.||100% liable for other people's physical injuries and property damage for in an accident you caused|

 |$350-1,000 plus an annual surcharge of $250 for at least three years plus any damages for the accident you were in if you are liable||Vehicle can be impounded for 180 days; cannot apply for release of car without evidence of financial responsibility.
-Fee of $15 per day||Required to file a SR-22 for three years after the accident and automatic suspension of vehicle registration and license for up to two years.||100% liable for other people's physical injuries and property damage for in an accident you caused|
+Fee of $15 per day||Required to file an SR-22 for three years after the accident and automatic suspension of vehicle registration and license for up to two years.||100% liable for other people's physical injuries and property damage for in an accident you caused|